shapeoko/Docs/content/wiring.md

 Please note that the Z-axis leads should come down to the X-axis motor mount carriage so as to minimize the wear on the connectors and to begin consolidating the wires.

+Be careful when making connections to not confuse leads from one motor with another, especially when wiring up the reversed Y-axis.

+The motor lead wiring is very fragile --- even if you have a lead connected and secured, consider the possibility that the wires may break resulting in faulty connections.
+Always verify the integrity of all connections (and mechanical connectors) before operating the machine.

 ---

 ## Option #1 - Soldering

 This is the direct wire method that requires (modest) soldering skills to complete (and stepper motors with leads long enough to make a run all the way off the machine).
 You can assemble the entire machine before doing this step.

 ###You will need the following tools and parts to complete this option